yamafaktory/buble-react-rollup-starter/README.md

 Then open the `html/index.html` file in your browser.

-The Rollup production configuration file switch the NodeJS environment to production and minify the code with [UglifyJS](http://lisperator.net/uglifyjs/).
+The Rollup production configuration file switch the NodeJS environment to production and minifies the code with [UglifyJS](http://lisperator.net/uglifyjs/).

 ## Linting